-Several Grammy award wins, the first women to be inducted into the Rock And Roll Hall Of Fame, and dubbed as the Queen Of Soul.
-Aretha Louise Franklin was born in Memphis, Tennessee, USA.
-Aretha was born to parents, Barbra Singers homemaker, and Clarence Franklin a baptist minster.
-Aretha Franklin started to sing due to her father being a minister.
-Clarence Franklin was one of the most respected and prominent ministers in the country, because of this she grew up surrounded by local and national celebrities.
-Franklin learned how to play piano by ear and soon understood the correct tones and pitches needed for songs.
+Grammy-winning Queen of Soul and the first woman to be inducted into the Rock and Roll Hall of Fame, Aretha Louise Franklin was born in Memphis, Tennessee, to Barbara Vernice (Siggers) and C. L. Franklin, a Baptist minister, who preached at the New Bethel Baptist Church in Detroit for over thirty years.
+Known as the man with the "Million-Dollar Voice", her father was one of the most respected and prominent ministers in the country, and Aretha grew up singing in church, and surrounded by local and national celebrities.
+She learned how to play piano by ear and soon understood the correct tones and pitches.

-Aretha Franklin released her first single at the age of 18, under Columbia Records, it reached number ten on the BillBoard charts and her first record was released in January of 1961.
-Aretha Franklin while working for the label managed to score two more R&B hits, Operation Heartbreak and Won't Be Long.
-However the people at Columbia Records often felt they didn't understand the direction Aretha wanted to go with her music, and felt they ultimately failed to bring out the potential she had.
-Franklin in 1966 signed a contract with Atlantic Records, this would be where she released her first legendary single with the label called, Respect written by The King Of Soul, Otis Redding.
-With this single, Franklin would trigger a new vocal skill called, "call and response".
-This new skill with backup singer would help liven many of her singles.
-While being signed with Atlantic Records what followed was three additional top ten hits, Baby I Love You, A Natural Women,and Chain Of Fools.
-Franklin would also win her first two Grammy awards while being associate with Atlantic Records, and eight consecutive Grammys for best female R&B vocal category.
+Aretha released her first single at the age of eighteen, under Columbia Records, it reached number ten on the BillBoard charts and her first record was released in January of 1961.
+While working for the label, she managed to score two more R&B hits, Operation Heartbreak and Won't Be Long.
+However the people at Columbia often felt they didn't understand the direction Aretha wanted to go with her music, and ultimately failed to bring out her potential.
+In 1966, Aretha signed a contract with Atlantic Records, where she released her first legendary single, Respect, written by The King Of Soul, Otis Redding.
+With this single, Franklin would trigger a new vocal skill called, "call and response," which would help liven up many of her singles.
+While signed with Atlantic, she released three additional top ten hits, Baby I Love You, A Natural Women,and Chain Of Fools, and won her first two Grammy awards, and eight consecutive Grammys for best female R&B vocal category.

-In the mid 70's even though she was releasing hit songs, she soon began to lose touch with her soul-pop audiences due to the disco genre making it's entrance into mainstream music.
-In 1979 she released an album in order to gain the audience of disco lovers called, La Diva.
+In the mid '70s, even though she was releasing hit songs, she began to lose touch with her soul-pop audiences due to the disco genre making its entrance into mainstream music.
+In 1979, she released an album in order to gain the audience of disco lovers called, La Diva.
 La Diva sold less than 50,000 copies and was marked as the lowest point in Franklin's career.
-In June,10,1979 her father, Clarence Franklin was shot by a mugger, this left Clarence Franklin in a comma for five years and Aretha decided to move back to Detroit to take care of her father.
-Clarence Franklin died on July,27,1984.
+On June 10, 1979, her father Clarence was shot by a mugger.
+This left Clarence in a coma for five years and Aretha decided to move back to Detroit to take care of her father.
+Clarence Franklin died on July 27, 1984.

 - IMDb Mini Biography By: Peter Sean